flux-iac/tofu-controller/docs/adr/0004-path-scoped-change-detection.md

    * `spec.changeDetection.enabled` defaults to `false`.
 An object without the stanza behaves exactly as today.
-   * The field and the two status fields are optional and additive, which is backward-compatible within an API version. `v1alpha2` is the storage version and there is no conversion webhook;
+   * The field and the two status fields are optional and additive, which is backward-compatible within an API version. `v1alpha2` is the storage version.
-     precedent is `f2741dae feat: support plan-only options via spec.plan (#1812)`.
-A `v1alpha3` is
-     reserved for a breaking change. `v1alpha1` is already deprecated and does not gain the field.

 6. **The gate lives in `shouldReconcile`, and falls through rather than returning early.**
    * `shouldReconcile` is already the throttle and already owns the interval logic.
 Its